You can organize changes made to objects in change lists.

 To activate all objects in an open change list, position the cursor on the change list and choose Activate () from the context menu.
 If you only want to activate a specific object, position the cursor on the object and choose Activate () from the context menu.

-As soon as you activate a design object, it can be addressed by input helps in the Integration Directory (if an input help is available for the design object).
+As soon as you activate an object in the Enterprise Services Repository, it can also be found in the Integration Directory by using input help (providing input help exists for the object concerned).

-As soon as you activate a configuration object, it is available at runtime.
+As soon as you activate an object in the Integration Directory, it is available at runtime.

 If transport using the Change Management Service (CMS) is configured, active objects are placed in a transportable change list.
 If this is not the case, active objects are placed in a closed change list.